 \subsection{Floquet spin chain with quenched disorder}

-Local conservation laws produce diffusive hydrodynamic modes that can slow down dynamics and obscure the system's thermalization properties \cite{kim2014testing}.
-Periodically driven Floquet systems with quenched disorder and no global symmetries serve as a useful testing ground to study eigenstate phases because they contain no conservation laws, including energy.
-As a result, the system is allowed to thermalize rapidly in the ergodic phase leading to a sharper MBL-ergodic transition.
-We now consider the Floquet model defined in Ref.\cite{zhang2016floquet}.
-This is described by the following Floquet unitary operator that generates the time-evolution for one time-period, $2T$
+Local conservation laws produce diffusive hydrodynamic modes that can slow down dynamics and obscure the thermalization properties of the system \cite{kim2014testing}.
+Periodically driven Floquet systems with quenched disorder and no global symmetries serve as a useful testing ground for studying eigenstate phases because they contain no conservation laws, including energy.
+As a result, the system is allowed to thermalize rapidly in the ergodic phase, leading to a sharper MBL-ergodic transition.
+Now we consider the Floquet model defined in Ref.\cite{zhang2016floquet}.
+This is described by the following Floquet unitary operator that generates the time evolution for one time period, $2T$

 where, the Hamiltonians $H_{x}$ and $H_{z}$ are defined as follows: